Have you ever wondered why most Forex traders lose money?

 That’s fine – as long as your profits are higher than your losses.
 Losing trades are part of the trading game – you need to be prepared for this and not take it personally!

 In Forex trading, you need to quickly recognise when you’re wrong, and close losing trades as early as possible.
 It’s important to develop your ability to accept your losses and learn from your trading experience.

-But do remember, it’s ok to be wrong – you definitely cannot be right 100% of the time in every single trade to execute and if you can’t handle losing, you won’t be able to be profitable in the long run on the Forex market.
+But do remember, it’s ok to be wrong – you can’t be right 100% of the time in every single trade you execute.
+And if you can’t handle losing, you won’t be able to be profitable in the long run.

 #4 You’re risk-averse